Ladylike: Background

 Following the release of the final single from their third album I Am (2008), "Why Not Us," in November 2008, the Monrose members decided to take a break from music business, during which the trio pursued different branches of the entertainment industry.
 In summer 2009, they eventually reunited to start work on their fourth studio album Ladylike, which was partially recorded in Germany and in New York City.
 The three members agreed that recording overseas was very "inspiring."
 Bahar Kizil commented, that "recording an album in a city like New York, means putting yourself on a higher level."
 The songs that were recorded there include "Superstar DJ" and "Don't Take It Personal."
 In the end, the group reportedly had the highest number of songs to choose from, as in two years of break, a lot of new material had been collected.
 The songs for the final track list were chosen by the band members, as well as their families and friends.
 The trio appreciated the break of two years between their third and fourth album releases.
 Senna Guemmour explained, that in this way, the recording sessions were very relaxed and could be done without any stress.

 Promotion

-The first new song introduced from Ladylike was "All or Nothing" which premiered during a fan club meeting.
-The second song was "Superstar DJ" which was first performed during a promotional event for Douglas fragrances.

-The presented another new song "This Is Me", along with the Donna Summer cover "On the Radio" at the Thomas & Helga Show in the NDR.
+The first new song introduced from Ladylike was Billy Burnette-penned "All or Nothing," premiered during a fan club meeting.
+The second song was "Superstar DJ," co-written by Alistair Tennant, which was first performed during a promotional event for Douglas fragrances.
+Monrose first presented "This Is Me," along with the Donna Summer cover "On the Radio" at the Thomas & Helga Show on NDR.
 The lead single "Like a Lady" was sent to radios on 17 April 2010.
 The music video had its premiere on 12 May 2010.
 The song was also performed during the season finale of the fifth season of Germany's Next Topmodel.